jundalisay/spblist/content/en/bio/solutions/covid.md

 The reason why Western Medicine cannot solve viruses quickly and easily is because it relies on physical observation to prove the nature of phenomena.
 This is fine when it comes to obvious diseases like clogged arteries or bacterial infection which the eyes can see easily.
 But it is useless for viruses and mental health issues, since the eyes cannot see nanometer-sized particles nor know the contents of another person’s mind.

 Western Medicine has no scope to believe in anything that is beyond the five senses, making it a kind of reverse dogma which limits its capabilities.
-A blind belief in spirits and unseen things is bad, but blindly believing that there is nothing beyond the five senses also has bad consequences, especially if it is enshrined into health policy.
+A blind belief in spirits and unseen things* is bad, but blindly believing that there is nothing beyond the five senses also has bad consequences, especially if it is enshrined into health policy.

+> *Update March 2024: We have recently added a section on unseen Elementals in Bio Superphysics which have been used in India to produce real physical effects.
+We focus on the detection techniques for such Elementals using the chakras so that they can be reproduced by others.
+You can think of it as inventing a metaphysical microsope to explore the Elemental zoo.

 ## Socrates' Dialectics to the Rescue

-Unlike Western science and its scientific method that are limited to the five senses, our dialectics and dialectical method go beyond onto the 6th sense called intuition, as well as to the metaphysical truths.
+Unlike Western science and its scientific method that are limited to the five senses, our dialectics goes beyond onto the 6th sense called intuition, as well as to the metaphysical truths.
 This allows it to go beyond hypothesis and go straight onto the original principles.

 {{< q a="Socrates" c="The Republic by Plato, Book 7" >}}